Trends

 Shoe Tossing

-Shoe tossing was apparently introduced in Nantes.
+Shoe tossing is apparently now a thing in Nantes.
 Do they say “le shoe tossing” or “la shoe tossing?”

 Chocolate Maker Shop in Nantes

-Window-shopping takes a whole different meaning here.
-Stores window displays, especially those from independent stores, are often elaborated and very pleasant aesthetically-speaking.
+Window shopping takes a whole different meaning here.
+Window displays, especially those from independent stores, are often elaborated and very pleasing aesthetically speaking.

 Kebab in Nantes